Faculty of Arts and Science

 Program structures thus permit students to obtain a judicious balance between concentrated study and exploration of broader interests.
 Department and Faculty advisors are available to help students develop a plan of study which accommodates their personal interests and satisfies degree requirements.

 Programs of concentration and related minors are published in the Calendar entries for each of the disciplines in the Faculty (§31.010 onward).
 To facilitate innovative exploration outside these standard disciplines, the Faculty offers many alternatives.
-First, the University has established six Colleges (§31.500 onward) which foster various philosophies and methods of education on an intimate scale.
+First, the University has established six Colleges (§31.520 to §31.560) which foster various philosophies and methods of education on an intimate scale.
 Second, it has created majors which cross disciplinary boundaries (Southern Asia Studies and Women’s Studies).
 In addition, selected students may create their own Individually Structured Program (§31.170) under the direction of the Faculty advisor.
-Finally, the Faculty offers cross-disciplinary minors (for example, Canadian Irish Studies, Southern Asia Studies, and Women’s Studies) and a number of Interdisciplinary courses (§31.170) which may be chosen as electives in any program.
+Finally, the Faculty offers cross-disciplinary minors (for example, Irish Studies, Southern Asia Studies, and Women’s Studies) and a number of Interdisciplinary courses (§31.170) which may be chosen as electives in any program.

 A good education — balancing the development of expert knowledge in a narrow domain with broader academic experience — can be obtained in the Faculty of Arts and Science.
 The programs outlined are best considered as models of what can be planned by imaginative students and their academic advisors.